Greg Dowling: Rugby league career

-He also played prop forward in Wigan's 18-4 victory over Hull Kingston Rovers in the 1985–86 John Player Special Trophy Final during the During the 1985–86 season at Elland Road, Leeds on Saturday 11 January 1986.
+He also played prop forward in Wigan's 18–4 victory over Hull Kingston Rovers in the 1985–86 John Player Special Trophy Final during the 1985–86 season at Elland Road, Leeds on Saturday 11 January 1986.

 Dowling played for Queensland in Game I of the 1986 State of Origin series, scoring a try.
 At the end of the 1986 season, he was selected to go on the 1986 Kangaroo tour of Great Britain and France, and played at prop forward in every single test match of the tour.
 Dowling was selected to play for Queensland in all three games of the 1987 State of Origin series, scoring tries in the 1st and second games.
 He also played in the 4th exhibition match in the United States.

 Dowling was contracted to be a member of the foundation team for the Brisbane Broncos in 1988.
 He was named the 1989 Brisbane Broncos player of the year.
 Injury forced him into retirement in 1991.

-After retirement

-After playing he became a commentator for the ABC and a columnist for the Cairns Post.
+After retirement, he became a commentator for the ABC and a columnist for the Cairns Post.

+Political career

+In March 2019, Dowling joined the United Australia Party, and the following month, was announced as the party's candidate for Herbert at the 2019 federal election.

+In January 2020, Dowling announced he was running for mayor of Townsville at the 2020 local government elections, leading the "It's Time for Townsville" ticket.
+He was officially endorsed by Clive Palmer, who spent $625,000 on supporting Dowling's campaign.
+Dowling was unsuccessful, coming third with 17% of the vote against incumbent Jenny Hill and opponent Sam Cox.

+In July 2020, Dowling was announced as the UAP's leader in Queensland and the party's candidate for Townsville at the 2020 Queensland state election.

+Personal life

+Dowling currently resides in Townsville with two children, Lauren and Lachlan, and his wife Rhonda.

-In 2000 Dowling was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
+In 2000, Dowling was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.

-Greg Dowling currently resides in Townsville with two children called Lauren and Lachlan and his wife Rhonda.

 After moving on from his McDonald's franchise in Atherton in 2008, he began his retirement.
 Soon realising this was not for him, he started new project which started at the end of 2009, an Oporto franchise in the Willows Shopping Centre in Townsville.

-In April 2019 Dowling was announced as the United Australia Party candidate for Herbert at the 2019 federal election.

-In January 2020, Dowling announced he was running as an independent mayoral candidate for Townsville City Council at the 2020 local government elections.
-Despite contesting the election as an independent, he received an endorsement from Clive Palmer.
-Dowling managed to secure 17% of the vote, and was beaten by incumbent mayor Jenny Hill and opponent Sam Cox.

-In July 2020, Dowling was announced as a Clive Palmer's United Australia Party candidate for the seat of Townsville at the 2020 Queensland state election, and was also endorsed as the state leader of the party.